 - e-learning modules and courses.

-Career development is usually dependent on achieving chartered status (CEng).
-The dynamic nature of the industry means you can expect to be offered significant continuing professional development (CPD) opportunities in order to develop new knowledge.
+Career development is usually dependent on achieving chartered status.
+The dynamic nature of the industry means you can expect to be offered significant CPD opportunities in order to develop new knowledge.

-Initially you will gain experience of a variety of projects, either within the same company or, after gaining chartership, by changing companies.
-After training in the early years, there are various possible career routes to:
+Initially, you'll gain experience from a variety of projects, either within the same company or, after gaining chartership, by changing companies.
+After training in the early years, there are various possible career routes available.
+For example, you can:

 - move into commercial areas, such as technical sales, marketing, supply chain management, personnel, finance and IT.

-Many of the larger manufacturers and consultancies offer roles that involcve travel or that are located overseas.
+Many of the larger manufacturers and consultancies offer roles that involve travel or that are located overseas.

 Once you've reached a senior position, you'll have the opportunity to shape the technical leadership and direction of the business.
 In some cases, there will be opportunities to sit on the board of directors.